 Ni-Cu-Co-PGE Samapleu discoveries, Republic of Côte d’Ivoire, West Africa

-On January 15, 2009 (“Effective Date”), Sama Nickel entered into a Syndicate Agreement (“SA”) with La Société pour le Développement Minier de la Côte d’Ivoire (“SODEMI”), a parastatal organization, whereby Sama Nickel has indicated a particular interest in the exploration of an area covered by Permit No. 123 (“PR123”), held by SODEMI, located in Côte d’Ivoire.
-PR123 encompasses approximately 446 square kilometres.
+On January 15, 2009 (“Effective Date”), Sama Nickel entered into a Syndicate Agreement (“SA”) with SODEMI, a parastatal organization, whereby Sama Nickel has indicated a particular interest in the exploration of an area covered by the former Permit No. 123 (“PR 123”), held by SODEMI, located in Ivory Coast.
+The former PR 123 encompassed approximately 446 square kilometers.

 |Côte d’Ivoire Government||

-The company’s exploration objective is to delineate massive sulphide reservoirs that could be the source of high grade nickel (“Ni”) – copper (“Cu”) – palladium (“Pb”) lenses intercepted in shallower boreholes at the Samapleu deposits.
+The Company will continue with its exploration efforts aiming at delineating massive sulphide reservoirs that could be the source of high-grade nickel (“Ni”) – copper (“Cu”) – palladium (“Pd”) lenses intercepted in shallower boreholes at the Samapleu deposits.

-The Table 1 has select highlights of high-grade drill results at the Samapleu and Yepleu deposits (Figure 1).
+The Table 1 highlights high-grade drill results at the Samapleu and Yepleu deposits (Figure 1).

 Table 1: Highlight table of high-grade drill intercepts previously reported